-In determining how these uncertainties should be allowed for in employer contributions from 1 April 2020 the Administering Authority will have regard to guidance issued by the SAB, taking account of the Fund Actuary's advice.
-At present the Administering Authority considers an appropriate course of action for the 2019 valuation is to include a loading equal to 0.9 % of pay within the employer contribution rates for all employers certified by the Fund Actuary that reflects the possible overall extra costs to the Fund for McCloud / Cost Cap as advised by the Fund Actuary.
+In determining how these uncertainties should be allowed for in employer contributions the Administering Authority will have regard to guidance issued by the SAB, taking account of the Fund Actuary's advice.
+At the 2019 valuation a loading equal to 0.9% of pay within the employer contribution rates for all employers certified by the Fund Actuary was included that reflected the possible overall extra costs to the Fund for McCloud / Cost Cap as advised by the Fund Actuary.
+For new employers commencing participation in the Fund after 1 April 2019, the Administering Authority will apply the same loading to the employer contribution rate as adopted for the 2019 valuation of the Fund.
 It is possible that the allowance within contribution rates might be revisited by the Administering Authority and Fund Actuary at future valuations (or, if legislation permits, before future valuations) once the implications for Scheme benefits and employee contributions are clearer.

 In addition, a consultation document was issued by MHCLG entitled "Local Government Pension Scheme: Changes to the Local Valuation Cycle and the Management of Employer Risk" dated May 2019.
 This included a proposal to change the LGPS local fund valuations to quadrennial cycles.
-The Administering Authority will have regard to any changes in the Regulations as a result of this consultation and consider any actions required at the 2019 valuation, taking account of the Fund Actuary's advice.
+The Administering Authority will have regard to any changes in the Regulations as a result of this consultation and consider any actions required at future actuarial valuations, taking account of the Fund Actuary's advice.